-*This is a compensated campaign in collaboration with MedImmune and Latina Bloggers Connect.
-However, all opinions expressed are my own.
+*This is a compensated campaign in collaboration with Johnson & Johnson and Latina Bloggers Connect.

-Disclosure: I participated in this compensated campaign on behalf of MedImmune and Latina Bloggers Connect.
-I received a promotional item as a thank you for participating and to facilitate this review.
+Disclosure: This is a compensated campaign in collaboration with Johnson & Johnson and Latina Bloggers Connect.
 I am disclosing this in accordance with the Federal Trade Commissions 16 CFR, Part 255 “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”